Medicaid

-Medicaid is the largest source of funding for medical and health-related services for people with low income in the United States, providing free health insurance to 74 million low-income and disabled people (23% of Americans) as of 2017, as well as paying for half of all U.S. births in 2019.
-As of 2017, the total annual cost of Medicaid was just over $600 billion, of which the federal government contributed $375 billion and states an additional $230 billion.
-States are not required to participate in the program, although all have since 1982.
-In general, Medicaid recipients must be U.S. citizens or qualified non-citizens, and may include low-income adults, their children, and people with certain disabilities.

-Along with Medicare, Tricare, and ChampVA, Medicaid is one of the four government-sponsored medical insurance programs in the United States.
-The U.S. Centers for Medicare & Medicaid Services in Baltimore, Maryland provides federal oversight.

 Research shows that existence of the Medicaid program improves health outcomes, health insurance coverage, access to health care, and recipients' financial security and provides economic benefits to states and health providers.
+In American politics, the Democratic Party tends to support Medicaid while the Republican Party is divided on reductions in Medicaid spending.

 Features

 Beginning in the 1980s, many states received waivers from the federal government to create Medicaid managed care programs.
 Under managed care, Medicaid recipients are enrolled in a private health plan, which receives a fixed monthly premium from the state.
 The health plan is then responsible for providing for all or most of the recipient's healthcare needs.
 Today, all but a few states use managed care to provide coverage to a significant proportion of Medicaid enrollees.
 As of 2014, 26 states have contracts with managed care organizations (MCOs) to deliver long-term care for the elderly and individuals with disabilities.
 The states pay a monthly capitated rate per member to the MCOs, which in turn provide comprehensive care and accept the risk of managing total costs.
 Nationwide, roughly 80% of Medicaid enrollees are enrolled in managed care plans.
 Core eligibility groups of low-income families are most likely to be enrolled in managed care, while the "aged" and "disabled" eligibility groups more often remain in traditional "fee for service" Medicaid.

 Because service level costs vary depending on the care and needs of the enrolled, a cost per person average is only a rough measure of actual cost of care.
 The annual cost of care will vary state to state depending on state approved Medicaid benefits, as well as the state specific care costs.
 A 2014 Kaiser Family Foundation report estimates the national average per capita annual cost of Medicaid services for children to be $2,577, adults to be $3,278, persons with disabilities to be $16,859, aged persons (65+) to be $13,063, and all Medicaid enrollees to be $5,736.